giantpinkrobots/varia/README.md

 ### Windows (experimental)
 You can find a *highly experimental* build of Varia in the releases section.
 But keep in mind, it will have bugs.

-## Building (Linux)
+## Building

+There are two branches here: 'main' and 'next'. 'next' is where the feature developments for the next version happen.

+The 'main' branch can be built with the instructions below.
+The 'next' branch may also be built with these instructions, but it's not guaranteed.
+If you want to build the 'next' branch, it can be built with GNOME Builder on Linux.

+### for Linux

 The easiest way of building Varia is to use GNOME Builder.
 Just clone this repository, and open the folder using Builder.
 Then, press run.

-If you don't want to utilize Flatpak to build Varia you need:
+This is the way I make Varia, and the 'next' branch can only be reliably built this way.

+To build Varia without Flatpak or GNOME Builder though, you'll need:
 - meson
 - python-setuptools
 - Gtk4 and its development libraries